kamjin3086/kamjin3086/README.md

 ## Today, AI programming is prevalent

-`code is cheap ,show me your talk...`
+`Code is cheap.
+Show me the talk...`

 We are all trying to follow our own way of living, but don't forget the beginning.